Home

 After you've filled out the Florida uncontested divorce form, you should file the original with the Clerk of the Circuit Court in the county where you live and keep a copy for your records.

-• the testimony of another person who knows that either you or your spouse has resided in Florida for more than 6 months and is available to testify in court, or
+3. the testimony of another person who knows that either you or your spouse has resided in Florida for more than 6 months and is available to testify in court, or an affidavit, called the Affidavit of Corroborating Witness.

-• Either you or the clerk of court will need to complete a civil cover sheet found in Form 1.997 of the Florida Rules of Civil Procedure.
-The clerk’s office can provide this form.
+• Civil Cover Sheet - Either you or the clerk of court will need to complete a Civil Cover Sheet Form 12.928.

-If you fail to complete this procedure, the court may dismiss the case to clear its records.
+If you fail to complete this simplified divorce procedure, the court may dismiss the case to clear its records.

 For more information about the Florida uncontested divorce, see chapter 61, Florida Statutes, and Rule 12.105, Florida Family Law Rules of Procedure.